marcelofern/marcelofern.github.io/notes/databases/postgres/profiling_postgres_on_linux.md

-# Profiling Postgres
+# Profiling Postgres On Linux

 ```
 Created at: 2024-10-24
 ```

 This post is about profiling Postgres **on Linux**.
 The profiling tools used here are not OS agnostic.
 Alternatives for BSD and MacOs may exist.
+I have written a separated note for Mac, so check that out if you are interested.

 The main goal is to check what happens when a Postgres query is triggered.